Tell Me I'm Pretty: Release and commercial performance

 The lead single, “Mess Around,” made its live debut on October 29, 2015, and the band later revealed on social media that its sound drew influence from groups like Outkast and The Black Keys.
 The song topped the Billboard Alternative Songs chart and broke into the Canadian Hot 100.
+The songs music video was released two days later on the 31st.
 This was followed by the release of the second single, “Trouble” which also topped the Alternative Songs chart.
+"Trouble" music video was released on April 25, 2016, and follows a Wild West esthetic.
 Ahead of the album’s official launch, Cage the Elephant also shared “Too Late to Say Goodbye” as a preview track to build anticipation.
+Another music video for the song "Cold Cold Cold" was later released on January 12, 2017.

 The full album was released on December 18, 2015.
+Following the album’s release Cage the Elephant toured in support of the album taking part in the AF 2016 tour and then going on a North American headlining tour in support of the album from May to the June of 2016 with Portugal.
+The Man and Twin Peaks serving as support.

 The album peaked at number 26 on the Billboard 200 and number 3 on both Top Alternative Albums and Top Rock Albums.
 The record was certified gold by the Recording Industry Association of America (RIAA) on November 10, 2022.